julsql/codexio/README.md

     git clone git@github.com:juliette39/bd_website.git
     ```

-2. Don't forget to add the settings file in `./bd/bd`
+2. Don't forget to add the settings file in `./bd/bd` and the google sheet api keys file at `private/bd-sheet-91.json`

 3. Configure the python virtual environment